 Today’s pub and bar POS systems offer much more than just the ability to take payments.
 A specialized system with bar-specific features will do so much more for your business than a general POS.

 The following are essential features when it comes to POS systems for bars.

 1. Flexible Menu Scheduling

 Most bars’ offerings and prices change up from time to time, either over the course of a day or year.
-For example, you might have special happy hour pricing, game day specials, seasonal drinks, etc. Having a POS that you can program to automatically accommodate these changes means servers won’t have to remember all the specials, or forget to charge the happy hour price instead of the regular price.
+For example, you might have special happy hour pricing, game-day specials, seasonal drinks, etc. Having a POS that you can program to accommodate these changes automatically means servers won’t have to remember all the specials or forget to charge the happy hour price instead of the regular price.
 Menu pricing control is vitally important to have if your bar also serves food.

 2. Off-Hours Customer Support

 Bars don’t operate during the same hours as most businesses, and you could potentially have issues with processing payments at 12 AM, so ideally you need 24/7 support on your POS system.
 Customer service needs to be responsive and helpful, any time of day or night, so you can get your system back up and running ASAP whenever problems arise.
 Your POS system should also have an “offline mode” that will keep your POS operational even if the internet goes down.

 A bar POS with a strong inventory management system can track the alcohol poured in every cocktail and alert you when supplies of any ingredient are low.
 They can also store drink recipes, report on the best-selling drink orders, and let you see your stock in real-time.
 The best bar POS systems can additionally integrate with third-party bar drink management software, including specialized keg-tracking software and liquor inventory management systems.
 Of course, there are also laws regulating the purchase and sale of alcohol.
 You should have a way to track all the information you need to stay compliant, including supplier information, purchase orders, etc. A shipping integration would be a nice feature for these purposes.